Kaltsoon/data-management-and-databases/exercises/physical-design-exercises.md

 2. Create the basic set of indexes for all tables (do not worry about the small number of rows). **NB!** SQL Server automatically creates some indexes.
 View the indexes on each table to see that you have not created any redundant indexes!
 3. Insert some rows into each table.
 4. Verify that your integrity constraints don't allow inserting invalid rows.
 That is, execute inserts with invalid column values and make sure that inserts don't succeed.
-5. Create a database diagram in the SQL Server Management Studio on the database tables.
-Include a screenshot of the diagram to the Moodle submission.
+5. Create a database diagram in the SQL Server Management Studio for the database tables.
+Include a screenshot of the diagram in the Moodle submission.

 > [!TIP]
 > Here are some tips:
 > 1. Create one table at a time.
-If table has a foreign key, you need to create the referenced table first.
+If the table has a foreign key, you need to create the referenced table first.
 > 2. If you have created a table and need to modify its columns, the easiest way is to drop the table first using the `DROP TABLE NameOfTable` statement and create the table again.

 ## ⭐ Bonus task

+> [!IMPORTANT]
+> This task is optional.

 1. Write a query that displays a list of riders (riderId, givenName, familyName) who have finished a certain brevet.
 2. Write a query that displays the total number of completed brevets for each rider (riderId, familyName, givenName, completedBrevetsCount), ordered from most to least completions.